"What is the best business structure for you and your business?"

-No Customer Constraints - Some businesses will only work with limited companies.
-The reason for this lies within income tax legislation which states that where an individual provides services to an end client they may be liable to deduct income tax and national insurance from you.
+No Customer Constraints - some businesses will only work with limited companies.
+The reason for this lies within income tax legislation which states that where an individual provides services to an end client they may be legally required to deduct income tax and national insurance from you.
 Instead of worrying about this, it is much easier for them to insist that the individual operates via a limited company rather than as a sole trader.

 Expenses (Pros & Cons)

 Expenses - there are different ways in which to claim expenses for each business structure:-